Dielectric spectroscopy of hydrogenated hexagonal boron nitride ceramics: Introduction

-The dielectric properties of hexagonal boron nitride (h-BN) have received recent interest owing to its two-dimensional (2D) structural similarity to graphene, although it is an electrical insulator.
-Since graphene is incredibly sensitive to the environment, encapsulating it in a dielectric is a possible means of stabilising it\cite{Barnard2016,Dauber2015}. h-BN has a small lattice mismatch with graphene of approximately 1.5 to 1.7\%\cite{Wang2017,Kumar2016}, a contrasting semiconducting property with a high band gap of 5.97 eV\cite{Wang2017}, high dielectric strength\cite{Ji2016} and a moderate dielectric constant (ranging from 2 to 5)\cite{Kim2012a}.
-However, there are also contrasting dielectric applications of h-BN, including composites with higher electrical conductivity and those for microwave absorbing materials.
-In this case, insulating BN is incorporated with other materials to increase the dielectric loss or electrical conductivity of a composite\cite{Nose2006,Pang2018,Zhou2012a}.

-h-BN is a challenge to produce and is commonly achieved by sputtering thin films or chemical vapour deposition (CVD).
-During synthesis, the result may also include unwanted phases of BN including amorphous and turbostratic boron nitride (a-BN and t-BN).
-In addition, the hot pressed method is commonly used for bulk ceramic production by using boric acid binders.
-This approach introduces porosity leading to an increased hygroscopicity.
-Recent progress has been made through radio frequency sputtering of thin films onto nanocrystalline diamond substrates, producing a lower density of a-BN and t-BN and preferential growth of h-BN, although deposition rates are slow at hundreds of nanometres per hour\cite{Hoang2017}.
-From a device perspective, thicker layers are favourable to contain or attenuate stray electromagnetic fields for dielectric encapsulation or absorber applications, respectively.
+The dielectric properties of hexagonal boron nitride (h-BN) have received recent interest owing to its two-dimensional (2D) structural similarity to graphene, albeit electrically insulating.
+Since graphene is incredibly sensitive to the environment, dielectric encapsulation using h-BN is a possible stabilisation method\cite{Siskins2019,Barnard2016,Dauber2015}. h-BN has a small lattice mismatch with graphene of approximately 1.5 to 1.7\%\cite{Wang2017,Kumar2016}, a high band gap of 5.97 eV\cite{Wang2017}, high dielectric strength\cite{Ji2016} and a low dielectric constant (ranging from 2 to 5)\cite{Kim2012a,Chen2007}.
+There are also contrasting dielectric applications of h-BN, including microwave absorbing composites using h-BN as an insulating inclusion, as well as potential biomedical applications\cite{Nose2006,Pang2018,Zhou2012a,Merlo2018}.
+As a dielectric substrate for graphene, h-BN is commonly produced using thin film sputtering or chemical vapour deposition (CVD).
+The resultant material may also include unwanted BN phases including amorphous and turbostratic boron nitride (a-BN and t-BN).
+Recent progress has been made through sputtering onto nanocrystalline diamond substrates, with a lower density of a-BN and t-BN, although at slow deposition rates of hundreds of nanometres per hour\cite{Hoang2017}.
+The hot pressed method can produce thick h-BN ceramics using boric acid binders, with pores leading to an increased hygroscopicity.
+From an electronic device perspective, thicker dielectrics of h-BN are favourable to contain stray electromagnetic fields.

-One such electrical enhancement approach that has yet to be investigated is combining h-BN with CVD diamond.
-Not only would the diamond provide mechanical stability for the h-BN ceramic but the diamond film conductivity may be tuned through doping and temperature\cite{Gajewski2009}.
-In addition, while there is much in the literature on the \textit{calculation} of the complex permittivity of pristine h-BN, seldom found are the experimental measurements thereof, with most measurements limited to the low frequency\cite{Kim2012a,Shi2014}, or optical range\cite{Madelung2001} let alone measurements of the integration of experimentally produced CVD diamond with h-BN.